matrix-org/matrix-spec-proposals/proposals/3978-deprecate-room-tagging.md

-# MSCxxxx: Deprecate room tagging
+# MSC3978: Deprecate room tagging

 The functionality provided by room tagging can also be achieved by spaces, and room tagging is not used by clients any more.